Bugsy Malone: Plot

-Since most of his gang have been splurged, Sam hires Bugsy as a driver to accompany him to a truce meeting with Dandy Dan.
+Sam hires Bugsy as a driver to accompany him to a truce meeting with Dandy Dan.
 He also takes along "Looney" Bergonzi, a top Chicago mob enforcer.
 The meeting is a trap, but Bugsy helps Fat Sam escape and is paid $200 by a grateful Sam.
-Bugsy and Blousey reconcile and have a romantic outing on a lake where Bugsy promises to take her to Hollywood.
+Bugsy and Blousey reconcile and have a romantic outing on a lake, where Bugsy promises to take her to Hollywood.
 When he returns Sam's car to the garage he is attacked and his money is stolen.
 Bugsy is saved by Leroy Smith, who assaults the attackers and drives them away.
 Bugsy realizes that Leroy has the potential to be a great boxer and introduces him to boxing coach Cagey Joe ("So You Wanna Be a Boxer?").
-Fat Sam seeks Bugsy's aid again after Knuckles is accidentally splurged by a malfunctioning splurge gun knockoff.
+Fat Sam seeks Bugsy's aid again after Knuckles is accidentally splurged to death by a malfunctioning splurge gun knockoff.
 Bugsy resists but Fat Sam offers him $400, enough money to keep his promise to Blousey, although she is disappointed when she learns that Bugsy hasn't bought the tickets to California yet ("Ordinary Fool").
 Bugsy and Leroy follow Dandy Dan's men to a warehouse where the guns are being stashed.
 They realize the two of them can't take the place alone, so Bugsy recruits a large group of down-and-out workers at a soup kitchen ("Down and Out").
 They successfully assault the warehouse and take the crates of guns.

 Taking refuge at Fat Sam's Speakeasy, Bugsy and his army disguise themselves as waiters and patrons and await Dan's arrival.
-Chaos ensues as a massive splurge gun fight erupts and unarmed patrons throw cream pies, covering everyone (except Bugsy and Blousey).
-Razamataz the piano player is hit from behind and falls onto the keys, striking a single bass note.
+Chaos ensues as a massive splurge gun fight erupts and unarmed patrons throw cream pies, covering everyone (except Bugsy and Blousey), but somehow no one gets "finished" this time.
+Razamataz the piano player is hit from behind and falls onto the keys, striking a single bass chord.
 The tone silences the room, and the cream-covered crowd realize they can all be friends.
 They perform the final number ("Bad Guys Reprise" / "You Give a Little Love") as Bugsy and Blousey leave for Hollywood.